chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 }
 ```

-Above, we render straightforward markup for `TaskComponent` based on the existing HTML structure of the Todos app.
+Above, we render straightforward markup for the `Task` component based on the existing HTML structure of the Todos app.

 Below we build out Task’s three test states in the story file: